Skip to contents

 Data type How to create When to use

-Long-read / transcript quantification (Bagpiper, FLAMES, LIQA) CreateMatisseObject(transcript_counts=..., ioe_files=...)
+Long-read / transcript quantification (Bagpiper, FLAMES, LIQA) CreateMatisseObject(transcript_counts=..., events=...)
 You have a transcripts x cells count matrix and SUPPA2 IOE files

-Short-read 10x Chromium (STARsolo junction counts) CreateMatisseObject(junction_counts=..., event_data=...)
+Short-read 10x Chromium (STARsolo junction counts) CreateMatisseObject(junction_counts=..., events=...)
 You have a cells x junctions count matrix from STARsolo --soloFeatures SJ

 Once the object is built, all downstream functions – QC, filtering, normalisation, visualisation – are identical for both data types.